This page lists brands names beginning with the letter "S" for which we currently have only an historical precis.

 Manufactured by Kraftfahrzeugwerke W. Sticherling & Co., Engeln bei Magdeburg, 1922-1926

-The firm's primary and probably only model G 26 was a fairly basic motorcycle powered by a 173cc DKW two-stroke engine, belt drive and long footboards.
+The firm's primary and probably only model G 26 was a fairly basic motorcycle powered by a 173cc DKW two-stroke engine, with belt drive and long footboards.

 Source: GTU Oldtimerservice, Tragatsch p278, motorradphoto.de